-Look around, go online, and/or go out and buy either, Sky & Telescope or Astronomy magazine and look at the adds.
+Look around, go online, and/or go out and buy either Sky & Telescope or Astronomy magazine and look at the ads.
 Get some ideas about what's available in the range of what you want to spend, ask me to clarify anything, and I'll gladly give you feedback.
 You can reach me by email at astroblog@comcast.net.
+This is What's Up?
+Installment #32.